XavierGrand/majora/README.md

   <img src="./images/majora_title.svg" alt="majora_title" width="50%" height="50%">
 </div>

-Majora is a nextflow pipeline for genotyping and caracterizing variants of Hepatitis B viruses from MinION sequencing reads.
-The pipeline supports raw FAST5/POD5 files dans FASTQ inputs and performs basecalling, demultiplexing, BLAST, *de novo* assembly and variant calling.
-In addition, it also outputs graphs for variations visualization.
+Majora is a nextflow pipeline for genotyping and caracterizing variants of Hepatitis B viruses from MinION sequencing data.
+The pipeline supports raw FAST5/POD5 files and FASTQ inputs.
+It performs basecalling, demultiplexing, BLAST, *de novo* assembly and variant calling.
+In addition, it outputs graphs for variations visualization.

 ## Pipeline summary